by Alan Rabinowitz

 5. Post images.
 Research shows users who post images on Twitter record 313% more engagement.
 Try creating your own original images or save a screenshot to post and share.

-6. Promote your Twitter handle across all printed marketing materials, including, business cards, fliers, posters, and billboards.
+6. Promote your Twitter handle across all printed marketing materials, including business cards, flyers, posters, and billboards.

 7. Promote your Twitter account in your email signature.
 This makes your Twitter account available to everyone you email.